select2/select2/pages/09.placeholders/docs.md

     });
 </script>

 >>> Select2 uses the `placeholder` attribute on multiple select boxes, which requires IE 10+.
-You can support it in older versions with <a href="https://github.com/jamesallardice/Placeholders.js">the Placeholders.js polyfill</a>.
+You can support it in older versions with [the Placeholders.js polyfill](https://github.com/jamesallardice/Placeholders.js).

 ## Default selection placeholders